 - 11 Cooling Off Periods When Switching Health Plans

-Why Switch Health Insurance Plans?
+Why Switch Health Insurance Policies?

 Consumers switch health plans for many reasons.
 You may choose to switch to a different health insurance fund because:

 - Your lifestyle changes.
-Getting married, divorced or having a baby changes the types of cover you need.
+Getting married, divorced or having a baby changes the types of coverage you need.
 You may switch to a different health fund or to a different policy offered by the same health fund.

 - You want different types of cover.
-Different health funds have different levels of Hospital cover.
-There are lots of variations regarding gap fees; types of hospital services; and amounts of excess fees or co-payments.
+Different health funds have different levels of cover.
+There are lots of variations regarding gap fees; types of covered hospital services; and amounts of excess fees or co-pays.
 If you expect to require more care, you may want a policy that pays for more.
 If you want more certainty regarding medical costs, you may switch to a policy with lower gap fees.
 Your cover needs can change and your policy should change with them.

 - You want to lower costs.
 Some health funds offer lower premiums than others.
 You may be able to reduce costs while maintaining a similar level of cover or while dropping unnecessary cover.

-How To Re-Evaluate Your Coverage Needs
+How To Re-Evaluate Your Cover Needs

 - Do you want to pay more in premiums for lower gap fees and co-pays in order to avoid unexpected costs?